the-teachingRSE-project/competencies/competencies.md

 # Appendix

 ## An applied example curriculum

+### An MSc program Research Software Engineering

+The target audience for such masters would be students holding a BSc degree from a domain science, which we will call "home domain" in the following.
+There is explicitly no restriction on the candidates' home domain, it may be from the STEM disciplines, life sciences, humanities or social sciences.
+Candidates with a BSc in Computer Science are also explicitely included.

+Basic mandatory courses include the following:
+* Introduction to Programming: Students learn at least two languages: Python (because of its prevalence in the scientific communities) and one compiled language.
+* Software Craftsmanship: Unix Shell, Git, Buildsystems, Documentation, Packaging, Software Discovery
+* Software Engineering
+* Software Design
+* Data Life Cycles
+* Interdisciplinary Science Communication

+Given that RSE work also involves a lot of craftsmanship skills, hands-on practice should be an integral part of the curriculum.
+We recommend at least two lab projects to be part of the mandatory curriculum.
+These should be executed as a team and involve a question from a domain science.
+We recommend covering both the candidate's home domain and a non-home domain.
+Ideally, projects stem from collaborations with scientists within the institution and RSE students take the role of a consultant.

+As interdisciplinarity plays a key role in RSE work, we recommend that RSEs study introductory courses from multiple domain sciences both from within and outside their home domain.
+This enables them to quickly adapt their vocubalary and thinking to other disciplines.

+During the MSc program, students should pick an RSE specialization from the list in this paper and attend additional courses to deepen their knowledge in the field.
+Exemplary courses for specialization might e.g. be HPC engineering/parallel programming, Numerics/Scientific Computing, Web Development, Data stewardship, AI models/statistics, Community Management/Training.

+The program is finalized with an MSc thesis which should be dual-supervised by an RSE supervisor and a domain supervisor.
+The thesis should answer a relevant research question from the domain using computational methods.
+Software development is required and the code is part of the gradeable deliverables.
+The RSE supervisor ensures and grades the software craftsmanship aspects of the project.
+Alternatively, interested candidates might also answer a research question from research software engineering research.

 ## An example of a possible career path
 - We can follow Kim, who has been the protagonist of the original deRSE Paper.